My-World-Network-DEV/MWN-My-World-View/docs/MWV-Master-Doc.md

 contributor expertise (reputation) to score arguments.
 (We assume arguments accrue a score field based on such signals.)

 * Position Room (Forum): Synonymous with Position (above).
 Sometimes called a “forum” for that stance.
 * Census (as above): Reflects community opinion; see Stance Events.
-* Debate Arena: A specialized page (see Page Specs) for formal debates. * Solution Hub:
+* Debate Arena: A specialized page (see Page Specs) for formal debates. *Solution Hub:
-A section listing all proposed solutions; users can vote and track adoption. * Card/Tile:
+A section listing all proposed solutions; users can vote and track adoption.* Card/Tile:
 Generic terms for UI content blocks (Posts, Motions, etc.).

-3. Platform Axioms / Principles
+## 3. Platform Axioms / Principles

 * Evidence‑first: Structure before sprawl.
 * AI is opt‑in coach: Transparency & audit.
 * Action & outcomes: Accessibility & performance by default.